 Without a cultural change, no digital transformation.
-But how do you change an organization’s culture and what are the essential components?
-During Snapshot Breakfast: The Culture Cure for Digital, a co-hosted seminar by Cognizant and Stockholm School of Economics, one thing was clear: if people aren’t onboard, it is money wasted.
+But what are the essential components for change?
+During Snapshot Breakfast: The Culture Cure for Digital one thing was stated: if people aren’t onboard, it is money wasted.

 From loom and textiles to computing and digitization – as technology switches up, there will inevitable be changes in how work is done.
 According to Euan Davis, analyst at the Center for Future of Work, we’re right at the start of a major shift about how we capture value.
 As the pressure grows, organizations must act to remain competitive.
 How to thrive?
 The new era demands a velocity of innovation, experimentation and collaboration, both inside and outside the organization.

 The question is how you make that happen?
 This is something that Lars Ederström, Head of Business Innovation, Sandvik Materials Technology, thought a lot about as increased competitive pressure, speed of innovation and new disruptive business models challenged the traditional R&D process.

 When realizing that 75% of all companies on the S&P top 500 list will be exchanged by 2027, his team set out on a radical internal change journey going from innovating inside the box to no box at all.
 So far, they have established an external innovation portal and a platform for internal idea generation, they initiate hackatons and challenges, and ongoingly reach out to entrepreneurs and startups.
 Is everyone happy